Lapin0t/phd-manuscript/main/06_instances.typ

 is entirely symmetric with respect to polarity, so that every type former has a dual of opposite polarity.
 Do not confuse the #cbv\-#cbn duality of type polarities with the producer-consumer duality of terms and coterms as the two are entirely orthogonal!
+The distinction between producer and consumers is the one between programs and continuations, while the distinction between #cbv and #cbn is between strict and lazy programs (and between lazy and strict continuations).
+Because of the profusion of dualities we have deliberately avoided the "positive" and "negative" nomenclature of polarities.

-The concrete way by which the priority of the #uut.mu or #uut.mut rule is managed is by restricting both of their reduction rules to only apply when the other side of the configuration is a _value_.
+The concrete way by which the priority of the #uut.mu or #uut.mut rule is managed is by restricting both of their reduction rules to only apply when the other side of the configuration is a _(co)value_.
 Now pay attention because the different dualities mingle!

 - A *value of #cbv type* is a new syntactic category included in terms,